mbrostami/goshare/README.md

 ```

 ### TLS enabled

+#### Generate Certificate
+Skip this step if you already have certificate.
-In order to transfer data over TLS encryption you can use embedded command to generate certificates for server.
+You can use `cert` command to generate self-signed key.pem and cert.pem files.
 ```
 goshare cert --host localhost --dst ./cert/
 ```
-The above command will generate self-signed key.pem and cert.pem files in `./cert/` directory.
+The above command will create two files in `./cert/` directory.

 #### Enable TLS on server:
 ```